 Face ID is the new way to unlock the iPhone X and Apple has put a lot of emphasis on getting it right.
 Powered by the A11 Bionic chip, all processing is done on the device rather than via a server meaning you'll be able to unlock the phone regardless of your connection to the outside world - and without sharing your face data anywhere else.

 Setting it up takes about 30 seconds and once enabled, you will have to actively look at the sensor array at the top of the device (in the notch) to unlock your phone and you'll still need a PIN as backup.
 In the real world it's worked 9.5 times out of 10 for us.
 It's not perfect, but it's very good.
-To boost the chances of it working even more frequently, you can set the iPhone to only unlock if you are actively looking at the display.
+To boost the chances of it working even more frequently, you can turn off the setting that makes sure the iPhone only unlocks if you are actively looking at the display.

 The technology behind it scans and maps your face with 30,000 dots checking for depth so you can't spoof it with a picture and it must be able to see your eyes, nose, and mouth.
 That's fine with a wig, hat, most sunglasses, or a scarf for example, but covering up your mouth with the scarf will cause it not to work.
 This is a different to the face recognition or iris scanning you'll find elsewhere.

 The facial recognition is blisteringly fast, fast enough that you don't really have to wait for anything to happen although we suspect many will feel they have to wait for the padlock icon to change (you don't).
 The Face ID tech works in all the environments we tried: outside in the sun, in a pitch black room, on the train, in a bar.
 It just works.